 - You can select Form 16C and download it

 - The form would contain the relevant details like name of the deductor, the deductor’s father’s name, etc. Fill in the details and click ‘Submit a request’

 - Your request for Form 16C would be submitted

-So, if you are paying a monthly rent of INR 50,000 and above, understand the provisions of Section 194IB.
+So, if you are paying a monthly rent exceeding INR 50,000, understand the provisions of Section 194IB.
 You should pay the rent after deducting TDS on it @5%.
-You would also have to prepare and furnish Form 16C which would show the details of the TDS which you have deducted.
+You would also have to prepare and furnish Form 16C, which would show the details of the TDS which you have deducted.
 If you don’t comply with the provisions of the Income Tax Act, you would face penalties.
 So, know about Section 194IB and Form 16C so that you can avoid penalties.

 Frequently Asked Questions

 Q- If I pay a yearly rental of INR 3.6 lakhs, would I be required to deduct TDS?

 A yearly rental of INR 3.6 lakhs amounts to a monthly rent of INR 30,000.
 Since the rent is below INR 50,000, you would not have to deduct TDS from the rent as Section 194IB would not be applicable to you.

 Q- What would be the rate of TDS if the landlord does not provide his PAN details?

 The rate of TDS would be 5% if the landlord’s PAN details are available.
 However, if the landlord’s PAN details are not available, the rate would be 20% subject to a maximum of the rent payable for the last month of the financial year.